-The tripod grasp is the most preferred pencil grasp.
-It facilitates legibility, letter formation, and speed.
-An incorrect pencil grip is painful.
-It causes pain to your hand and arm.
+The tripod grasp is the most preferred pencil grasp that facilitates legibility, letter formation, and speed.
+An incorrect pencil grip causes pain to your hand and arm.

-In a tripod grasp, the pen or pencil is supported by three fingers of the hand - the thumb, index, and middle finger.
+In a tripod grasp, the pen or pencil is supported by three hand fingers - the thumb, index, and middle finger.
 The ring and little finger bent and rest on the table.

-Write with pencils in proportion to the hands.
+Write with pencils in proportion to your hand size.

-Lie on a flat surface like floor and write.
-This puts weight on the arms and stabilizes them.
+Lie on a flat surface, like a floor and write.
+It puts weight on the arms and stabilizes them.
 Use a vertical surface like a chalkboard or an easel.
-This stabilizes the shoulder and puts your wrist in a functional writing position.
+It stabilizes the shoulder and puts your wrist in a functional writing position.

-Place a small sponge in your last two fingers.
-You must hold onto this while writing.
+Place a small sponge in your last two fingers and hold onto this while writing.

 If you write too hard: